 Fax: +44 (0) 114 222 0749

 I am an applied statistician and epidemiologist with research interest in healthcare epidemiology.
 My first degree was in Mathematics (University of Crete) followed by a Masters degree in Statistics and Operational Research (University of Essex).
 I then underwent training in Applied Epidemiology at the Rollins School of Public Health in Emory University and the US Centers for Disease Control and Prevention.
-I earned my PhD degree in Healthcare Epidemiology from the Faculty of Medicine at the University of Crete in 2007.
+I earned my PhD degree from the Faculty of Medicine at the University of Crete in 2007.

 My research work includes interdisciplinary projects with infectious disease specialists, epidemiologists, microbiologists and infection control clinicians and nurses.
 My focus has been on statistical and epidemiological principles and methods to evaluate and improve the delivery of hospital care, including infection control practices, antibiotic use and control of the transmission of multidrug-resistant pathogens.
 In recognition of my research contribution, I have been awarded with the William Jarvis Award by the Society for Healthcare Epidemiology of America in 2009.

-I joined ScHARR in June 2014 as a Lecturer in Epidemiology & Statistics.
+I joined ScHARR in June 2014 as a Lecturer in Epidemiology & Medical Statistics.
 Prior to this I was as a Research Associate (2007-8) and Research Fellow (2010-11) in Infectious Disease Epidemiology and Honorary Lecturer in Biostatistics (2012-14) at the Faculty of Medicine, University of Crete.
 I have also served as Adjunct Assistant Professor of Statistics (2007-13) and Adjunct Lecturer in Statistics & Financial Mathematics (2001-7) at the Technological Educational Institute of Crete.

 My research interests focus on the following: